-The problems identified by this paper point to a solution.
+Extreme variation in size has positive implications for measurement.
 With a heavy-tailed distribution, the weight of the distribution is concentrated at the top.
 Most protesters participate in large events.
-While the literature frets about the underreporting of small events, this matters far less if we wish-as theory suggests-to measure participation.
-What matters most are the largest events.
+The underreporting of small events matters less for participation than for event frequency, because small events contribute only a small fraction of the total number of participants.
 The national series of demonstrations and strikes analyzed here are dominated by events involving at least 10,000 participants.
-It is important to emphasize that "large" is relative rather than absolute, and so it varies with the population of potential protesters.
+It is important to emphasize that large is relative rather than absolute, and so it varies with the population of potential protesters.
 In Peoria in the 1880s, for example, a large strike was one that involved hundreds of workers.
 When aggregated over time or space, the total number of participants is very highly correlated with the total number in the largest events.
 By implication, attention should focus on the accurate recording of these events.
 One issue is the estimation of size.
 Varying estimates of the same event establish lower and upper bounds, which can be used to check the sensitivity of empirical findings.
-For contemporary events, the huge volume of photographic and video evidence can surely be exploited to refine estimates of crowd size.
-Another issue is the validation of data.
-The duplication of large events in datasets-identified here in both DCAUS and EPCD-can severely distort empirical results.
+For contemporary events, the huge volume of photographic and video evidence can surely be exploited to refine estimates of crowd size.24 Another issue is the validation of data.
+The duplication of large events in data sets-identified here in both DCAUS and EPCD-can severely distort empirical results.
 Fortunately, of course, there are only a small number of large events, and so it is feasible to check them thoroughly.